 If you are thinking about adding a new plant to your garden this spring, you might want to consider adding a Gold Medal Plant award winner.
 PHS has done all the homework for you, and you can trust their selections for being great performers!

 This year’s winners include a small specimen tree, a colorful deciduous shrub, a versatile evergreen and three perennials.
-Since this has been going on for over 30 years, you might want to check out all the past winners who made the cut and who exhibit standards of excellence for pest and disease resistance, as well as ease of growing when planted and maintained appropriately.
+Since this has been going on for over 30 years, all those who have made the cut exhibit standards of excellence for pest and disease resistance, as well as ease of growing when planted and maintained appropriately.

 Gold Medal Woody Plant Winners

 ‘Wolf Eyes’ Kousa Dogwood.
 This is an eye-catching, small specimen tree with variegated foliage that turns pinky-red in the fall.
 Additional outstanding characteristics are the star-shaped white flowers in June that are followed by red berries in September.
 ‘Wolf Eyes’ is perfect for smaller gardens with slow growth between six and ten feet.
 It grows best in partial sun and moist, well-drained soil and they are good trees for attracting birds.

 ‘Grace’ Purple Smokebush.
 This large, colorful deciduous shrub has spectacular multi-season foliage!
 It can reach twenty feet tall and wide but it can be kept smaller by cutting it back every few years.
 Its iridescent spring foliage is green overlaid with red; then its large pink clouds of blooms in June which are followed by brilliant autumn foliage from ranges from red to orange.
 The Purple Smokebush is deer-resistant and likes partial sun and moist environments.